-As we’re all aware, bourbon by law, does not have to be made in Kentucky.
-I know that many of you feel differently but the sake of my review I’d appreciate it if you could all simmer down and play by the rules for the next 5 minutes.
-This geography lesson is important because Breckenridge Bourbon is made in Breckenridge, CO – at 9,600 ft above sea level.
+As we’re all aware, bourbon, by law, does not have to be made in Kentucky.
+I know that many of you feel differently but for the sake of my review, I’d appreciate it if you could all simmer down and play by the rules for the next 5 minutes.
+This geography lesson is important because Breckenridge Bourbon is made in Breckenridge, CO – 9,600 ft above sea level.
 How’s that for a change of pace?

 Here’s what their website has to say:

 “Besides our unique high-rye mash bill we owe our success to careful mingling of casks at each bottling and the perfect Breckenridge snowmelt water used for proofing.
 The natural minerality of our water source ensures the luscious mouth-feel, depth of flavor, and long finish making Breck Bourbon one of the very best Whiskeys in the World.”

 One of the best whiskeys in the world?
 Whoa!
 That’s a pretty big statement for a bourbon younger than my children.
 But you know what?

 They’re absolutely right!
 At least according to the 2011 International Wine and Spirits Competition in the UK.
 Breckenridge Bourbon received one of only three gold medals awarded at the competition—pretty impressive bragging rights.

 So what if the fancy judges gave it a gold medal?
 How does it taste?
 That’s what’s really important.

 I’ve now drunk Breckenridge Bourbon on three occasions, and each time I drink it I find myself loving it more and more.
 It is a fantastic bourbon.
 One that is wise beyond its years and would never find itself being carded at the local bar.
 I know that the folks at the distillery have done some pretty interesting things to produce this bourbon, but I’ll leave those details out there for those curious enough to track them down on your own.